Panasonic LX100 versus Sony RX100 IV

 - More modern: Was introduced somewhat (8 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the RX100 IV emerges as the winner of the match-up (7 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the RX100 IV emerges as the winner of the match-up (8 : 5 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the LX100 or the RX100 IV.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why expert reviews are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.